section-engineering-education/engineering-education/content/articles/scrollable-components-in-jetpack-compose/index.md

 ![Sticky headers](sticky-headers.png)

 ### Scroll states
 In Compose, a state is a property of an object that can be changed at run time.
-We use `LazyStates` to define a state of scrollable components at a any time.
+We use an inbuilt constructor called `LazyStates` to create a state object used to trace the state and interactions of scrollable components at a any time.

 Example: